Australia is removing British monarchy from its bank notes

 The bank plans to consult with Indigenous groups in designing the $5 note, a process it expects will take several years before the new note goes public.

-The current $5 will continue to be issued until the new design is introduced and will remain legal tender even after the new bill goes into circulation.
+The current $5 will be issued until the new design is introduced and will remain legal tender even after the new bill goes into circulation.

 The face of King Charles III is expected to be seen on Australian coins later this year.